Controllable Inputs

 Senior leaders that are new to Amazon are often surprised by how little time we spend discussing actual financial results or debating projected financial outputs.
 To be clear, we take these financial outputs seriously, but we believe that focusing our energy on the controllable inputs to our business is the most effective way to maximize financial outputs over time.2

 Amazon set 452 detailed goals that year.
 Of those, 360 directly impacted customer experience.
 The word “revenue” appeared eight times.
 “Free cash flow” appeared four times.
 “Net income,” “gross profit or margin,” and “operating profit” appeared zero times.
+Instead it focused on controllable inputs which are levers teams can directly control to drive outcome metrics.

 “Books need to be at least 50% cheaper.”
 When the marginal cost of delivering bits is zero, a digital book should cost half the physical one; build tools that reduce the cost of getting a book to a reader such that at 50% of the current price, authors still earn more than before.